Guidelines for Financial Aid

 Guidelines for Need-based Financial Aid:

-- The Parents’ Financial Statement (PFS), which is computed by SSS by NAIS, is used as a guideline to assist the Financial Aid Committee in making financial aid decisions.
+- The Parents’ Financial Statement (PFS), which is computed by SSS, is used as a guideline to assist the Financial Aid Committee in making financial aid decisions.
 The PFS is in no way binding on AIM Academy.

 - Parents who are separated or divorced must each file an individual PFS form.
 AIM will also consider the financial resources of a step-parent if they claim the student as a dependent on their tax return.